rcjj98/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the export mechanism behaves at each step.

 Step 1.
-User enters their desired csv file path into the application.
+User enters their desired csv file path into the application (e.g. `export ../../data,.csv`).

 Step 2.
 The `ExportCommandParser#parse()` checks the validity of the file path.